Efido123/PROJECT_1/project_1.md

 It’s best to remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server.
 You can use rm to do so:

 ![image_8](./images_1/image_8.PNG)

+Page can be recreated if needed to access informations later.